2010 Tesoro Anacortes Refinery disaster: Aftermath

 The families of the victims and an injured contractor filed a lawsuit against Tesoro.
 The lawsuit was settled for $39 million, but as of 2020 the company continued to fight a fine and government accusations that it willfully put its workers in harm's way.

 The Tesoro refinery had been fined $85,700 in 2009 for 17 "serious" safety violations — meaning there was a risk of "death or serious physical injury" from each violation.
 Those fines were later reduced to three violations and a $12,250 settlement.

 According to the final report released by the CSB, the explosion was caused by high temperature hydrogen attack (HTHA), which severely cracked and weakened carbon steel tubing and led to the rupture.
 As a result, the CSB recommended the state adopt more rigorous process safety management attributes and features based on the team's regulatory analysis.
-The Nelson curve for carbon steel was also reduced, prohibiting the use of the material in processes that operate in temperatures above 400 degrees Fahrenheit.
+The Nelson curve for carbon steel was also reduced, prohibiting the use of the material in processes that operate in temperatures above 400 F.

 The accident was the state's worst industrial disaster in 50 years.
 A similar incident occurred in November 1998, when six men were killed in explosion at the Equilon Puget Sound Refinery in Anacortes.